hiowenluke/noapi/README.md

 # Noapi

-An API microservices framework for [Node.js](https://nodejs.org), load biz folder to be an API service.
+An API microservices framework for [Node.js](https://nodejs.org), load a folder to be an API service.
 With Noapi, you can easily define api routes, focus on writing business function code.
-Noapi accept GET and POST data.
+Noapi accepts GET and POST data.
 Noapi is simple enough that you just take it "out of the box".

 ## Install